AmyLau3653/CS100_Software_Construction_Final_Project/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
  > Instructions on installing and running your application

+To install this game and run the application, this Github repository should be cloned into an IDE that supports C++ programming.
+After cloning in the terminal or command line, the following need to be run in this order: `cmake .`, `make`, `./runGame`.
+After `./runGame`, the game should start running and gameplay will begin.

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.